top of page

 LET LOCAL LEADERS LEAD

 North Carolina’s cities and towns are diverse.
 What works for Charlotte may not work for Wilmington.
-House Bill 765 ignores this reality, enforcing one-size-fits-all rules and eroding local democracy.
+HB765 ignores this reality, enforcing one-size-fits-all rules and eroding local democracy.

 Worse still, HB 765 appears designed not only to preempt local land-use authority, but to intimidate and hamstring local decision-makers.
 The bill includes troubling provisions that: